Stuycs-K/final-project-9-velazquezrugamai-palisoula/WORKLOG.md

 5/24/23

-finished validPlacement, fixed merge conflicts, added comments to methods that they're necessary.
+finished validPlacement, fixed merge conflicts, added comments to the methods that they're necessary.
 Also changed the color of the map and plan on changing the "you have given up" message to a different font.

+5/25/23

+worked on Enemy.move() function so that they can move along the path. also centered "you have given up" and changed the font :D